 CSURP works like an alternative to a summer internship.
 You apply for the program giving some idea of what areas in CS you are interested in and prepared to work in.
 You don’t need to know exactly what you want to do or which lab you want to work in—but you do need to have a letter of recommendation from the instructor of a CS course you have taken.
 The selection committee considers your background and interests and, if you are accepted, matches you with a research lab and project.

 The CSURP program runs for up to 10 weeks over the summer.
 Here’s what you can expect from the program:

-To be eligible, you must be a Cornell undergraduate who is returning and registered for fall 2022.
-You also need to be interested in the idea of pursuing a Ph.D. in CS after you graduate—we have in mind CS majors, early-stage students who plan to major in CS, or majors in adjacent areas with a demonstrated interest in a CS topic.
+To be eligible, you must be a Cornell undergraduate who is returning for the Fall '23 semester.
+Ideal candidates should be interested in the idea of pursuing a Ph.D. in CS after graduation—this includes CS majors, early-stage students who plan to major in CS, or majors in adjacent areas with a demonstrated interest in a CS topic.

 Please login with your Cornell NetID.
 The name and (NetID) email address associated with your Cornell Google account will be recorded when you upload files and submit this form.

 - A one-page statement describing your research interests and any relevant experience.

 - The name and email address of the instructor of a Cornell CS course you have taken, whom the committee will ask to provide a reference.
 (You do not necessarily need to have contacted the instructor ahead of time.
 The instructor also does not need to know you personally; they just need to vouch for your performance in a Cornell CS course.)

 - Optionally, the name and email address of prospective research mentor you have already been in touch with about a potential summer project.